ME AND MY IDEAS

 Me and My ideas is about exploring

-the terminology around peer group education and
+the terminology around peer group education and why

-of the campaign ' All different - All equal.'
+campaign ' All different - All equal.'

 • Flipchart paper